0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 Facebook abuses our attention with immediate interruptions because studies have shown it increases engagement.
 (Harris, 2016).

 Facebook abuses our intentions by hijacking our tasks with the needs of the platform.
-For example, when you want to lookup a Facebook event happening tonight, the app doesn't allow us to access the event without first redirecting us to the News feed.
+For example, when you want to look up a Facebook event happening tonight, the app doesn't allow us to access the event without first redirecting us to the News feed.
 (Harris, 2016).

-Facebook makes it easy for us to hand-over self-incriminating data that can be used against us by law-enforcement.
+Facebook makes it easy for us to handover self-incriminating data that can be used against us by law-enforcement.
 (Clark, 2016).

 Facebook blocked the account of activist Shaun King after he posted a racist email that was sent to him.
 (Stallman, 2016).

-Facebook enforces a real name policy, allowing corporations and nation-states to be able to connect users accounts with their real identity.
+Facebook enforces a real name policy, allowing corporations and nation-states to be able to connect users’ accounts with their real identity.
 This is dangerous for marginalized people, and makes them vulnerable to blackmail lest their real identities be exposed.
 The real name policy forces people to have a single identity when in reality people have flexible identities that change depending on social context.
-Using ones real name inhibits one from experimenting with alternative identities, limiting personal growth to normative concepts of identity.
+Using one’s real name inhibits one from experimenting with alternative identities, limiting personal growth to normative concepts of identity.
 (Stallman, 2016).

 Facebook has censored posts for Israel, Russia, China, Turkey, the UK, and routinely suppresses content for political reasons using algorithmic promotion and depromotion.
 (Stallman, 2016).

-Facebook has devalued hyperlinking to external sites by more strongly promoting text and images hosted directly on Facebook.
-Content within Facebook is invisible from the rest of the web.
-(Derakhshan, 2015).

 On the web, hyperlinks are freely swapped to enable the cross-pollination of information and a diversity of decentralized ideas.
 On Facebook, each post exists unto itself, often accessible only within Facebook amongst ones “Friends of Friends”. “instead of seeing [hyperlinks] as a way to make that text richer.
 You’re encouraged to post one single hyperlink and expose it to a quasi-democratic process of liking and plussing and hearting: Adding several links to a piece of text is not allowed.
 Hyperlinks are objectivized, isolated, stripped of their powers”.
 (Derakhshan, 2015).

 Facebook hurts the power of the website: “the Stream means you don’t need to open so many websites any more.
 You don’t need numerous tabs.
 You don’t even need a web browser.
 You open Twitter or Facebook on your smartphone and dive deep in.
 The mountain has come to you.
 Algorithms have picked everything for you.
 According to what you or your friends have read or seen before, they predict what you might like to see.”
 (Derakhshan, 2015).

 Facebook (even more so, Instagram) is the cul de sac of the internet.
-Its’ where content can no longer be enriched with annotations external to itself.
+It’s where content can no longer be enriched with annotations external to itself.
 It’s where conversations wither and content goes to stare inwards at itself.

-Facebook analyses the contents of messages sent between users on the platform to better target advertisements.
+Facebook analyzes the contents of messages sent between users on the platform to better target advertisements.
 (Virani, 2015).

 Facebook uses friends to gather additional information about us.
-Tagging friends in photos, answering questions about a friends marital status are all ways we're tricked into snitching on our friends.
+Tagging friends in photos, answering questions about a friend’s marital status are ways we're tricked into snitching on our friends.
 (Virani, 2015).

-Facebook encourages us to present normative images of our lives, which result in alienation from the actual way we feel.
+Facebook encourages us to present normative images of our lives, which results in alienation from the actual way we feel.
 (Krause, 2015).

-Increased use of Facebook is linked to depression (Wald, 2015).
+Increased use of Facebook is linked to depression.
+(Wald, 2015).

-Facebooks' internet.org project was touted to provide internet connected devices and networks in India, but created a Facebook-only view of the internet.
+Facebook’s internet.org project was touted to provide internet connected devices and networks in India, but created a Facebook-only view of the internet.
 (Burrington, 2015).

 Facebook abuses our innate tendencies to track our progress and assess our self-worth by comparing ourselves to other people.
 (Musser, 2015).

-Facebook photo data is used by Nashville company Facedeals to identify shoppers in stores with the stores own security cameras and facial recognition software.
+Facebook photo data is used by Nashville company Facedeals to identify shoppers in stores with the stores’ own security cameras and facial recognition software.
 These profiles are then used to increase purchase behavior using personalized promotions and deals.
 (Dormehl, 2014).

-> "The problem with the web and its associated technologies is that it has made it so easy to share information about ourselves that doing so begins to like an obligation, a sentence, a sisyphean curse; another day, another photo of lunch to post."
+> "The problem with the web and its associated technologies is that it has made it so easy to share information about ourselves that doing so begins to feel like an obligation, a sentence, a sisyphean curse; another day, another photo of lunch to post."
 (Beato, G.)

 Facebook manipulates our emotions with experiments on the News Feed.
 (Booth, 2014).